 ALB larvae bore through the woody tissue of many species of hardwood.
 This disrupts the flow of nutrients and water through the tree.
 Eventually, the tree weakens and dies from the infestation.

 Because the ALB targets several species of hardwood, the impacts of its infestation could be severe.
-Hardwood trees are used for lumber, furniture, and to build homes.
+Hardwood trees are used for lumber, furniture, and building homes.
 Maple syrup production could also be impacted.
-Most of our local, state and federal parks contain many of these species.
+Most of our local, state, and federal parks contain many of these species.
 Backyards, gardens, and nursery stock will also be affected.